romankempt/aimstools/docs/intros/building_interfaces.md

 INFO    │ Saved structure to C24S14W7_M2-242_N-2-31-2_a71.00.xyz
 ```

 The first part represents the chemical formula, then the coefficients of the matrix **M**, the coefficients of the matrix **N** and the twist angle.
-Note that these are the transformation matrices of the standardized, primitive and transposed unit cells.
+Note that these are the transformation matrices of the primitive unit cells in standard form.